southgate/southgate.github.io/_drafts/2015-03-05-hong-king-via-edinburgh.md

 ### The Wing, The Bridge

-I'd head about checking bags at the Kowloon Airport Express station so I did just that.
-The check-in experience is obviously not as slick as First Class at the airport but I was bag-free for the next 14 hours which I was very happy with.
+I'd heard about checking bags at the Kowloon Airport Express station so I did just that.
+The check-in experience is obviously not as slick as First Class at the airport but I was bag-free for the next 20 hours which I was very happy with.

 There's no expedited security for premium passengers at HKIA; a surprising bit of egalitarianism in such a hot bed of capitalism.
-No matter, it took all of 5 minutes.
+No matter, I'm a man of the people.
+Also it took all of 5 minutes.

 Once through, I walked all the way left to The Wing.
 It was late in the day and I was ready to take a shower and relax so I'd arrived at the airport around 3 1/2 hours before departure.

-A cabana was available, so I spent an hour in there showering, shaving, and generally lazing about.
+A cabana was available, so I spent an hour in there showering, shaving, and lazing about.
 I can't imagine a better way to pass an hour in an airport before a long flight.
-My friend who met me at the airport at SFO remarked that I looked *refreshed* after a 12 hour flight and I think the Cabana has a lot do with it.
+My friend who met me at SFO commented that I looked remarkably *refreshed* after a 12 hour flight.

+*The oft-photographed Cabana*

 I ordered some dinner in the restaurant which was fairly crappy.
 Since I had some time to spare I took a walk over to The Bridge - the business class lounge at the opposite end of the terminal.

-I actually found it to be more comfortable and provided a view of the apron, so I plonked down, had a snack, and did some last minute email.
+I found it to be more comfortable and provided a view of the apron, so I plonked down, had a snack, and did some last minute email.

 Around departure time I walked *all* the way back to the gate A3, passing through a final security check at the gate.
-The line for economy was *HUGE*, there was a small line for business, and as you'd expect, no line for first class.
-I hate to admit it but *this* feels like the biggest luxury.
-I just cruise up and walk right on board.
+The line for economy was *HUGE*, there was a small line for business, and as you'd expect, no line for first class, so I just sauntered on in.
+And *that*, ladies and gentlemen, is the most decadent part of this whole business.

 ### Cathay Pacific First Class HKG-SFO
-*CX 872 Seat 1A*
+*CX 872 Seat 1A 0117 - 0952 - 1 Day*

-Other travelers: Middle aged Chinese man behind me.
-A Chinese mom/dad/daughter and a young guy based in SF who I'm guessing was also traveling on miles.
+First class was full on this leg.
+My compatriots were a middle aged Chinese man behind me.
+A Chinese mom, dad, and daughter and a young guy based in SFO I'd wager was also traveling on miles.

-Settle into 1A.
-Very friendly and professional crew.
-Dozing off during takeoff.
-As seat belt sign is turned off asked if I want dinner.
-Decline and ask to have bed made immediately.
-Sleep for 5 solid hours.
-Wake up to try to get back close to PST.
-Order to coffees and watch the rest of Under the Skin.
-Order chinese dinner option and watch Hunger Games 2.
-Day turns to night once again.
+As I settled into 1A, the very friendly and professional crew went about their work diligently.
+As soon as we were airborne, I was asked if I would like dinner.
+It being approximately 130am and me being shattered, I declined and asked to have my bed made.
+I slept for a 5 solid hours and woke up to try to get back onto PST.

+I ordered 2 coffees and finished watching Under the Skin then ordered the Chinese dinner option and watched Hunger Games 2.
+The short day turned to night once again and we were descending into SFO shortly thereafter.

 [Animation of landing]

 I was first off the plane and with Global Entry was waiting for my bag about 5 minutes after leaving the plane.
-My bag was the 4th or 5th bag out.
-Into a car and since I live in the mission which is very close to the airport I was at home 30 minutes after touchdown.
+Coincidentally a good friend was visiting and arrived at the same time as me so we met up, hopped into a car and were home 30 minutes after touchdown.

 ### Fin

 This was one of my favorite award redemptions since I started this game a few years back.
 Travel over the holidays can be stressful but going solo and flying premium cabins makes the whole thing just so damn easy.
-Factor in some time with family (that I really enjoy being with) and hanging out with a friend in foreign territory and you've got yourself a great little trip.
+Factor in some time with family that I really enjoy being with and hanging out with a friend in foreign territory and you've got yourself a great little trip.

 A+++ would fly again.